devopsforge2304/Terraform-Full-Course-2026/Lecture01-Introduction-To-Terraform/LectureNotes.md

----

 # Lecture 1 — Terraform Fundamentals

 ## Pre-requisites

+Before learning Terraform you should have:

-* Knowledge of at least one cloud platform
+- Knowledge of at least one cloud platform
-* AWS
+  - AWS
-* Azure
+  - Azure
-* GCP
+  - GCP
-* AWS Account
+- A cloud account (AWS recommended for practice)
-* Terraform installed
+- Terraform installed on your system

 ---